zhaocai/oh-my-posh/README.md

 Install-Module oh-my-posh -Scope CurrentUser
 ```

-Enable engine in your PowerShell profile:
+Enable the engine in your PowerShell profile:

 ```bash
 if (!(Test-Path -Path $PROFILE )) { New-Item -Type File -Path $PROFILE -Force }
 notepad $PROFILE
 ```

-Append following lines to your PowerShell profile:
+Append the following lines to your PowerShell profile:

 ```bash
 Import-Module posh-git